rsdoiel/antenna/planet.md

 ---

-## NATO summit seeks to keep Trump happy, alliance united
+## Trump rattles NATO allies as he descends on summit

 date: 2025-06-24, from: RTÉ News

-NATO leaders will seek to lock in US President Donald Trump's commitment to their alliance with a summit pledge to boost defence spending, as they gather in The Hague with global tensions soaring over Iran.
+US President Donald Trump swept into NATO's Hague summit, with allies hoping a pledge to ramp up defence spending will keep the mercurial leader of the military superpower committed to protecting them.

 <br>